winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

 ### Name

 A short-ish identifier for the test.
 This will be displayed when the suite is run, and is therefore important to be both meaningful and searchable.
-While duplicate names are allowed between tests, it is discouraged because of searchability.
+While duplicate names are allowed between tests, it is discouraged for searchability.

 Datatype: string
 Example: